This information describes how you can you can make healthy food and exercise choices.

 - Help preserve food

-- Use as a bulking agent (adding volume to foods)
+- Use as a bulking agent (add volume to foods)

-Added sugars add calories to foods, but do not provide any nutrients.
-Many of these sugars are usually found in foods that have little nutritional value such as cakes, cookies, regular soda, ice cream, sports drinks, and juices.
-They may also be found in pasta sauce, flavored yogurts and cereals, and condiments such as ketchup.
+Added sugars are usually found in foods that have little nutritional value, such as cakes, cookies, regular soda, ice cream, sports drinks, and juices.
+They may also be found in pasta sauce, flavored yogurts and cereals, and condiments, such as ketchup.

-You need calcium in your diet every day to keep your bones and teeth strong and to maintain healthy muscle and nerve function.
-When you are not getting enough calcium from your diet, your body makes up for this by taking calcium from your bones.
+You need calcium in your diet every day to keep your bones and teeth strong and your muscles and nerves healthy.
+When you’re not getting enough calcium from your diet, your body takes calcium from your bones.
 This can make your bones weak and brittle and cause a disease called osteoporosis.
-It puts you at greater risk for bone fractures.
+Osteoporosis puts you at greater risk for bone fractures.